Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 Further, we do not knowingly accept, request, or solicit information from children or knowingly market to children.
 Therefore, in accordance with the U.S. Children’s Online Privacy Protection Act, if we receive actual knowledge that anyone under the age of 14 has provided personal information to us without the requisite and verifiable parental consent, we will delete that information from the Site as quickly as is reasonably practical.

+## MEMBER ACTIVITY AND USAGE REQUIREMENTS

+We strive to offer an active and healthy community for all members.
+Please review our [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/).
+By being a registered member, you agree to be bound by our Activity Agreement, which is incorporated into these Terms and Conditions.

 ## TERM AND TERMINATION

 These Terms and Conditions shall remain in full force and effect while you use the Site.
 WITHOUT LIMITING ANY OTHER PROVISION OF THESE TERMS AND CONDITIONS, WE RESERVE THE RIGHT TO, IN OUR SOLE DISCRETION AND WITHOUT NOTICE OR LIABILITY, DENY ACCESS TO AND USE OF THE SITE (INCLUDING BLOCKING CERTAIN IP ADDRESSES), TO ANY PERSON FOR ANY REASON OR FOR NO REASON, INCLUDING WITHOUT LIMITATION FOR BREACH OF ANY REPRESENTATION, WARRANTY, OR COVENANT CONTAINED IN THESE TERMS AND CONDITIONS OR OF ANY APPLICABLE LAW OR REGULATION.
 WE MAY TERMINATE YOUR USE OR PARTICIPATION IN THE SITE OR DELETE [YOUR ACCOUNT AND] ANY CONTENT OR INFORMATION THAT YOU POSTED AT ANY TIME, WITHOUT WARNING, IN OUR SOLE DISCRETION.